Jonathan Edwards College: Sister college

 JE's sister college at Harvard is Eliot House, a relationship formalized in 1934.
 The hospitality of each college is open to the fellows and students of the other; this primarily occurs during The Game, when Eliot House and JE host students of the other college.

 Fellows and affiliates

 Fellowship

 By nomination of the Head of College and approval of the Council of Heads of College, any Yale faculty member or professional employee can be named a fellow of JE.
 The Head of College may also nominate associate fellows, defined broadly as any person who is not an employee or recent graduate of Yale College.
 Fellows hold weekly fellows dinners in the college, teach college seminars, advise students on their course of study, and participate in the ceremonies and traditions of the college.
 The fellowship's most senior members appointed as president of the Junior Common Room and president of the Senior Common Room by order of seniority.
-Notable living fellows include Bob Alpern, Harold Bloom, David Bromwich, Scott Ellaway, Shelly Kagan, Frank Rich, Herbert Scarf, Tom Steitz, Florian Hill and Robert Stern.
+Notable living fellows include Bob Alpern, Harold Bloom, David Bromwich, Scott Ellaway, Shelly Kagan, Chiara Mingarelli, Frank Rich, Herbert Scarf, Tom Steitz and Robert Stern.